innolitics/rdm/rdm/init_files/documents/software_plan.md

 Note that the **Software Description** and **Software Architecture Chart** documents, which are requested in the FDA's 2005 "Guidance for the Content of Premarket Submissions for Software Contained in Medical Devices", are both included as sections in the SDS.

 The **Release History** record includes a list of change requests and problem reports addressed within a particular release.
 It also records all of the implemented changes and their verification via code reviews in the release.
 Finally, it lists all known anomalies present in the release.
-This document is generated from records extracted from GitLab merge requests and issues that are created during several activities, but most especially the [Merge Request Review activity](#issue---merge-request-review).
+This document is generated from records extracted from GitHub merge requests and issues that are created during several activities, but most especially the [Pull Request Review activity](#issue---pull-request-review).
 The document is reviewed by the project lead during the [Release Verification activity](#release---final-verification).

 The **Test Record** describes a set of tests which were run, when, and by who.
 It also must include enough details to reproduce the testing setup.
 It is produced during the [Software System Testing activity](#release---software-system-testing).
 There will be at least one such record produced for each release.